|< SwiftUI vs Interface Builder and storyboards||Answering the big question: should you learn SwiftUI, UIKit, or both? >|

 When working with SwiftUI it’s helpful to be able to see both the code for your view and a preview of your view – how it looks – side by side.
-If you can see the code and not the preview, chances are you have yet to upgrade to macOS 10.15; it’s required to make the preview work.
+If you can see the code and not the preview, chances are you need to go to the Editor menu and make sure Canvas is enabled.

 When you make any change to the preview it will also update the generated code.
 Similarly, if you change the code it will update the user interface too.
 So, the code and preview are identical and always stay in sync.